graphql-java-kickstart/samples/servlet-hello-world/README.md

 # GraphQL Servlet Hello World

-Run the gradle task `gretty.appStart` to start the webapp.
+Run the main HttpMain class to start up embedded Jetty.
-This will start a webserver exposing the GraphQL servlet and the subscriptions websocket.
+You can use the Altair Chrome plugin to run queries and subscriptions against it since no GraphQL IDE is included here.